KQRIS - Kansas Quality Rating Improvement System

 KQRIS is the changing face of quality improvement in Kansas.
 Participants receive a variety of supports to assist in quality improvement efforts.
 Child care programs have access to a Quality Improvement (QI) Coach who can help the program set and achieve goals to make program improvements.
 Participants are eligible for quality improvement grants that can be used to purchase materials, equipment or pay for accreditation fees that will improve overall program quality.
 Staff/providers in participating KQRIS sites are eligible for college scholarships (through T.E.A.C.H.
 Early Childhood® Kansas) and salary supplements (through Child Care WAGE$® Kansas).

 KQRIS is currently available in selected communities across Kansas.
-In the Child Care Aware® of Northeast & North Central Kansas service delivery area.
-Saline and Douglas counties are currently participating.
+In the Child Care Aware® of Eastern Kansas service delivery area, Douglas county is currently participating.

 How do I know if I am ready for KQRIS?